bsteinworth/Steinworth_CnidarianHox/phylotocol.md

 #### 2.1 Build dataset.

 We will start with four sets of Hox/ParaHox homeodomains from the curated HomeoDB (Zhong et al, 2008): *Homo sapiens*, *Branchiostoma floridae*, *Drosophila melanogaster*, and *Tribolium castaneum*.
 We will include the spiralia Hox/ParaHox homeodomains *Capitella teleta* and *Crassostrea gigas* (as classified in Paps et al, 2015 and Zwarycz et al, 2015).
 We will include the Hox/ParaHox genes from *Nematostella vectensis* and *Acropora digitifera* (as classified in DuBuc et al, 2012).
 We will include the *Hydra magnipapillata* and *Clytia hemisphaerica* Hox/ParaHox genes (as classified in Chiori et al, 2009).
-NOTE: HmaCnox4 is listed as pirS39067; we could not find this so are using CAA45911.1.
 We will use hd60.hmm hidden Markov model from Zwarycz et al 2015 to search transcriptomes from the following:  *Anthopleura elegantissima*, *Lobactis scutaria*, *Corallium rubrum*, *Renilla reniforms*, *Eunicella cavolinii*, *Haliclystus sanjuanensis*, *Calvadosia cruxmelitensis*, *Chironex fleckeri*, *Alatina alata*, *Cassiopea xamachana*, *Chrysaora fuscescens*, and *Craspedacusta sowerbyi*.

 This script runs hmmsearch, stockholm2fasta, and some custom code to remove indels and fill end gaps.
 ```